LeastAuthority/magic-crystal/protocol.md

 ### Why Magic Wormhole?

-Dark Crystal does not specify a transport mechanism for distributing the shards between custodians.
+Dark Crystal does not specify a transport mechanism for distributing the shards between Custodians.
-This means that custodians either need to sign up for a specific service (like [Secure Scuttlebutt](https://scuttlebot.io/more/protocols/secure-scuttlebutt.html)) for securely distributing the shards, or resort to less secure methods such as email or instant messaging.
+This means that Custodians either need to sign up for a specific service (like [Secure Scuttlebutt](https://scuttlebot.io/more/protocols/secure-scuttlebutt.html)) for securely distributing the shards, or resort to less secure methods such as email or instant messaging.
 The latter channels also have the disadvantage that the data is stored on the service provider's servers, increasing the risk of it being compromised.

-Magic Wormhole provides secure file transfer **directly between two computers**, without storing the secret on third-party servers.
+Magic Wormhole provides secure data transfer **directly between two computers**, without storing the secret on third-party servers.
-Integrating Magic Wormhole and Dark Crystal provides a secure transport mechanism without the need for the custodians to sign up for a secure transport service or using less secure channels.
+Integrating Magic Wormhole and Dark Crystal provides a secure transport mechanism without the need for the Custodians to sign up for a secure transport service or use less secure channels.
 While Magic Wormhole still relies on an external communication channel (e.g. email, instant messaging or voice) to relay the wormhole code, both the likelihood and the negative consequences of this code being compromised are minimal compared to the secret itself being shared on one of these channels.

 A further advantage of Magic Wormhole is that it is **identity-less**, meaning that the participants do not need to supply personal information or obtain access credentials to complete the transfer.
 Dark Crystal relies on the Owner and the Custodians using a PKI of their choice, which means that public/private keys are assigned to (partially) identified individuals.

-The basic premise of Dark Crystal is that the secret owner trusts their custodians, presumably implying that they know at least some aspects of their identity, so being identifiable by the public/private keys might not be much of a disadvantage.
+The basic premise of Dark Crystal is that the secret owner trusts their Custodians, presumably implying that they know at least some aspects of their identity, so being identifiable by the public/private keys might not be much of a disadvantage.
 That said, one advantage of using Magic Wormhole is that the parties do not need to disclose any identifiable information to any other parties.

 Perhaps more importantly, doing away with the need for a PKI could remove adoption barriers for less tech-savvy users, as it simplifies the list of technical requirements for Custodians.

 Protocol design
 ----------

 In this document, we imagine and describe a generic stand-alone application that could, in principle, be used to socially back up any secret.
 That said, our description should still be useful for application developers wanting to integrate this feature into their application.

-Optionally, the Custodians can use a browser based client with no installation or configuration beforehand, making it a realistic option for non-technical users and overcoming many of the usability issues with peer-to-peer protocols.
+Optionally, the Custodians can use a browser based client with no installation or configuration beforehand, making it a realistic option for non-technical users.
+This overcomes many of the usability issues with peer-to-peer protocols.

 The data to be backed up should be fairly "static", as the backup operation consumes human time, network bandwidth and storage resources.